Death To The Inverted L

 Barry Zito's Inverted L

-shoulder.
-I think the fact that he makes the Inverted L may have
+Barry Zito.
+I think the fact that he made the Inverted L had

-something to do with the velocity problems Barry Zito has had
+something to do with the velocity problems Barry Zito had over

 The Inverted L Defined